colab635/ulauncher-gemini-direct/README.md

     *   **`gemini-2.5-pro`**: More capable but noticeably slower model.
     *   **`gemma-3n-e4b-it`**: Google's open model, fast.
     *   **`gemma-3-27b-it`**: Google's open model, generally capable, slower.
 *   **Custom Model**: Specify any valid Gemini model name found in the [Gemini API documentation](https://ai.google.dev/gemini-api/docs/pricing) (e.g. `gemini-2.0-flash-lite`).
 This overrides the "Model" selection above.
-Use this if the model list becomes outdated or you want to use a model that's not listed in the options.
+Use this if the model list becomes outdated or you want to use a model that is not listed in the options.
 *   **Prompt Context (Optional)**: Add persistent instructions or background information that will be included with *every* query to guide the AI's responses.
     *   *Examples:* `"Explain this concept like I'm 12 years old:"`, `"Translate the following text to <Language>:"`, `"Act as a helpful Linux terminal assistant:"`, `"Summarize the key points in bullet form:"`
 *   **Temperature [0-1] (Optional)**: Controls the randomness of the AI's output.